← Back to Blog

 AI Brand Monitoring in 2026: How to Track What AI Engines Say About Your Brand

 TL;DR: AI engines are forming opinions about your brand every time someone asks a question in your category — and most founders have zero visibility into what's being said.
-AI brand monitoring tracks how ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral cite, describe, and recommend your brand.
+AI brand monitoring tracks how ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview cite, describe, and recommend your brand.
 Here's how to set it up before your competitors own the narrative.

 Key Facts: